BootstrapJBPM/jbavsc/README.md

 npm install -g vsce
 ```

-3. svce will create a jbavsc-$VERSION$.vsix file which you have to install to your ide, for this run:
+3. vsce will create a jbavsc-$VERSION$.vsix file which you have to install to your ide, for this run:

 ```
 code --install-extension jbavsc-$VERSION$.vsix